Tag: dealing with disappointment

 At its core, disappointment is a testament to our standards and dreams.
 These are the silent architects of our hopes, the scaffolding on which we construct the outlines of our lives.
 But as life unfolds its chapters, these hopes sometimes materialize differently than expected.
 What do you do when things don’t go as expected?
 Disappointment often becomes a breeding ground for anxiety and overthinking, where we replay scenarios, question our choices, and lose our motivation.

-Join us as we explore how disappointment impacts us emotionally and how to tackle disappointment head-on with Industry Scholar Intern Valerie Vallejo.
+Join us as we explore how disappointment impacts us emotionally and how to tackle disappointment head-on with Industry Scholar Intern Valerie Vallejo, who interned with Kensho Psychotherapy Services, a therapy practice in New York.

 The Roots of Disappointment

-Imagine getting a bad grade for a test you studied all week for, a friend betraying your secrets, or even your family failing to make an effort to spend time together- these are all examples of unfulfilled expectations.
-Expectations are a set of standards people have for themselves and those around them.
+Imagine getting a bad grade on a test you studied all week for, a friend betraying your secrets, or even your family failing to make the effort to spend time together —these are all examples of unfulfilled expectations.
+Expectations are the standards people set for themselves and others.
 When they aren’t met, it can trigger a wave of emotions like disappointment or negative thoughts, leaving you overthinking what went wrong.
 This can make us anxious and stuck on the things that didn’t work out, making it harder to feel better.
 When disappointment keeps happening, it can impact how we see ourselves and others.

 What Disappointment Can Look Like

 Disappointment can also look like getting stuck on what has gone wrong and feeling disheartened.
 It could also show up as changes in your mood, energy, or motivation, making you less excited to take action.
-Something we don’t always make connections to is the experience of disappointment at an early age.
-If you’ve experienced disappointment at an early age, it can show up later in life when as an adult.
-Adults sometimes reflect these negative judgments or experiences as expectations to fail in relationships or in their own negative beliefs about their skills and abilities.
+Something we don’t always connect with is the experience of disappointment at an early age.
+If you’ve experienced disappointment at an early age, it can surface later in life.
+Adults sometimes internalize these negative judgments or experiences as expectations of failure in relationships or as negative beliefs about their skills and abilities.

 Disappointment hits different for Minorities